Office of the Town Clerk

 Trade Name Certificate

 Anyone conducting business in Salem under a name other than his own, needs to file a Certificate of Trade Name.
-The applicant must first go to see the Assessor and explain the type of business and equipment to be used.
-Once that is done, you will go to the Town Clerk’s Office and for a fee of $5.00 have the Trade Name filed using the Certificate of Trade Name form.
-The form must be notarized and signed in front of a Notary.
+These forms are available at the Town Clerk's office.
+There is a filing fee of $10.00.
+The form must be signed and notarized in front of a Notary.
 The original document is returned to the individual and a paper copy is filed with our records and becomes a permanent part of an alphabetical index of businesses in Salem.

 The Town Clerk’s Office is the repository for all vital records – births, marriages, deaths, adoptions, burial certificates, cremation permits, etc. If the “event” occurred outside of Salem, the original is filed in the town where it occurred and a certified copy is filed in the town of residence (Salem).
 If the “event” occurred in Salem, the original certificate remains here and certified copies are sent to the town of residence of the party or parties involved.

 Connecticut General Statute Sec.
 7-51a(a), which governs access to death records, states, in pertinent part: